Geometry of Peterson Schubert calculus in type A and left-right diagrams: Introduction

 It turns out that all $d_{JK}^L$ are non-negative integers, and we give a geometric proof of this positivity (Proposition~\ref{prop: positivity}).
 We also provide a manifestly positive combinatorial formula for $d_{JK}^L$ (Theorem~\ref{theorem:LeftRight_diagram}) in terms of \textit{left-right diagrams}, which we introduce in this paper.

+To find our formula for $d_{JK}^L$, we prove several properties of the cohomology classes $\varpi_J$ which are inherited from the geometry of $X_J$ and $\Omega_J$.
+In particular, writing $\Omega_J$ as an intersection of divisors on $\Pet{n}$ provides the geometric idea behind our formula for $d_{JK}^L$ in terms of left-right diagrams.

-We also show that our basis $\{\varpi_J\mid J\subseteq[n-1]\}$ coincides with the additive basis of the cohomology ring $H^*(\Pet{n};\C)$ introduced by Harada-Tymoczko (\cite{HaTy}).
-Their basis is obtained by taking restriction of certain Schubert classes to $\Pet{n}$, and is called the \textit{Peterson Schubert basis}.
+We also show that our basis $\{\varpi_J\mid J\subseteq[n-1]\}$ coincides with the additive basis of the cohomology ring $H^*(\Pet{n};\C)$ with $\C$-coefficients introduced by Harada-Tymoczko (\cite{HaTy}).
+Their basis is obtained by taking restriction of certain Schubert classes to $\Pet{n}$, and it is called the \textit{Peterson Schubert basis}.
 It has been studied by Bayegan-Harada (\cite{BaHa}), Drellich (\cite{Dre2}) and Goldin-Gorbutt (\cite{GoGo}).
-In \cite{GoGo}, Goldin and Gorbutt gave combinatorial formulas for the structure constants (in a certain equivariant setting) which are manifestly positive and integral.
-Our formula has a different form than that of \cite{GoGo}, and provides an effective way for computing the structure constants.
+In \cite{GoGo}, Goldin and Gorbutt gave combinatorial formulas for the structure constants of Harada-Tymoczko's basis (in a certain equivariant setting) which are manifestly positive and integral.
+Thus, after taking the non-equivariant limit, their formulas and ours both describe the same structure constants, but these formulas have different perspectives; their approach is mostly combinatorial whereas our approach is based on the geometry of $X_J$ and $\Omega_J$.
+We include a short comparison of their formulas and ours in Section~\ref{sec: relations to other works}.

+Interestingly, our computations match with those of Berget-Spink-Tseng (\cite[Sect.~7]{Berget-Spink-Tseng}) on a certain subring of the cohomology ring of a toric variety which is called the permutohedral variety.
+One of their results can be interpreted as a formula describing the structure constants $d_{JK}^L$ as products of \textit{mixed Eulerian numbers} which were introduced and studied by Postnikov (\cite{Postnikov09}).
+With this connection in mind, our formula (Theorem~\ref{theorem:LeftRight_diagram}) for $d_{JK}^L$ can also be thought as computing some products of mixed Eulerian numbers by using the geometry of $\Pet{n}$.
+We explain this connection in Section~\ref{sec: relations to other works} including the relations with the works of Nadeau-Tewari (\cite{Nadeau-Tewari}) and the second author (\cite{Horiguchi21}).

 \textbf{Acknowledgments}.
 We are grateful to Mikiya Masuda for his support and encouragement.
 This research is supported in part by Osaka City University Advanced Mathematical Institute (MEXT Joint Usage/Research Center on Mathematics and Theoretical Physics): the topology and combinatorics of Hessenberg varieties.
 The first author is supported in part by JSPS Grant-in-Aid for Early-Career Scientists: 18K13413.
 The second author is supported in part by JSPS Grant-in-Aid for Young Scientists: 19K14508.
 The fourth author is supported in part by NSFC: 11901218.